classgraph/classgraph/README.md

 FastClasspathScanner can find all classes on the classpath within whitelisted package prefixes that that implement a given interface.
 The matching logic here is trickier than it would seem, because FastClassPathScanner also has to match classes whose superclasses implement the target interface, or classes that implement a sub-interface (descendant interface) of the target interface, or classes whose superclasses implement a sub-interface of the target interface.

 *Important note:* The ability to detect that a class implements an interface depends upon the entire ancestral path between the class and the interface (and any relevant sub-interfaces or superclasses along the path between the two) being within one of the whitelisted package prefixes.
+(However, [see above](#detecting-annotations-superclasses-and-implemented-interfaces-outside-of-the-whitelisted-path) for info on "external" class references.)

 You can scan for classes that implement a specified interface by calling `.matchClassesImplementing()` with a `InterfaceMatchProcessor` parameter before calling `.scan()`.
 This method will call the classloader on each matching class (using `Class.forName()`) so that a class reference can be passed into the match processor.
 There are also methods `List<String> getNamesOfClassesImplementing(String ifaceName)` and `List<String> getNamesOfClassesImplementing(Class<?> iface)` that can be called after `.scan()` to find the names of the classes implementing a given interface (whether or not a corresponding match processor was added to detect this) without calling the classloader.